Market Scan Template for Founders and Product Teams

 These formats are adjacent, but they are not interchangeable.

 A competitor update is usually narrower and more recurring.
+It tracks what changed and what to watch.
 A strategy memo is usually more interpretive and more committed.
 It argues for a choice or direction.
+A market scan sits between them.
+It is broader than a weekly update, but lighter than a strategic thesis document.

-That distinction protects the scan from becoming overloaded.
 If it tries to become a strategy memo too early, it overstates certainty.
 If it behaves like a link list, it underdelivers on judgment.
+The stronger format keeps enough background to orient the team, enough interpretation to make the material useful, and enough restraint that the scan remains fast to produce.

 A shorter market scan template often creates better decisions